Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/instructor/week_2/week_2_day_4_plan.md

 ## Outcome goals
 * Evaluate whether the best visualization for your data is a map.
-* Use external documentation and tutorials to create and adapt code for your project.
+* Learn how to use external documentation and tutorials to create and adapt code for your project.
 * Introduce external APIs.
 * Understand CRUD, nouns, and verbs.
 * Understand REST, HTTP, and URIs.